 “Each time I go through chemotherapy, I ask God why it has to be this hard on me.
 But then I realize that I would rather vomit for several weeks in exchange for remaining alive for another several years.”

-Jill Litton, 16+ year peritoneal mesothelioma survivor
+Jill Litton, 16-year mesothelioma survivor

 Tracking Down Her Source of Asbestos Exposure

-How Jill had been exposed to asbestos — the only known cause of mesothelioma — confused her doctors, nurses, and lab technicians.
+Exactly how Jill had been exposed to asbestos — the only known cause of mesothelioma — confused her doctors, nurses, and lab technicians.

-But Jill suspects her exposure happened indirectly through her late father, who served in the U.S. Navy for seven years.
+But Jill suspected her exposure happened indirectly through her late father, who served in the U.S. Navy for seven years.
 As a child, Jill played on the floor near her father’s asbestos-contaminated work clothes.

 Since asbestos was durable and affordable — and because manufacturers of asbestos-containing products hid its dangers for decades — it was frequently used in military bases, ships, equipment, and more.